TorresAWS/projectwide-variables/README.md

 }
 ```

-Every input variable here needs to be accompanied by an output variable that prints the value of the variable
+Every input variable here needs to be accompanied by an output variable that prints the value of the variable.

 <h5 a><strong><code>vi global/variables/output.tf</code></strong></h5>